ebi-pf-team/interproscan-docs/docs/HowToDownload.rst

 Index hmm models
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-Before you run interproscan for the first time, you should run the commanad:
+Before you run interproscan for the first time, you should run the command:
 ::
     python3 initial_setup.py